Program Office: International and Foreign Language Education

 Short-Term Seminars - A short-term seminar is designed to help integrate international studies into an institution's or school system's general curriculum.
 Seminars normally are five to six weeks in length and focus on a particular aspect of area studies, such as the culture of the area or a portion of the culture.

 Advanced Overseas Intensive Language Projects - An advanced overseas intensive language project is designed to take advantage of the opportunities present in the foreign country by providing intensive advanced foreign language training.
 Language training shall be given at the advanced level, i.e., at the level equivalent to that provided to students who have successfully completed at least two academic years of language training.
 The language to be studied shall be indigenous to the host country and maximum use shall be made of local institutions and personnel.
-Under the grant, an advanced overseas intensive language project period may range up to four years (8 weeks minimum).
+Under the grant, an advanced overseas intensive language project period may not exceed 12 months.
 Project activities may be carried out during a full year, an academic year, a semester, a trimester, a quarter, or a summer.